ashtolat/ashtolat.github.io/posts/blog1.md

-# Welcome to My Blog by Ashton Trumble ✨
+# Welcome to My Blog by Ashtolat ✨
 This is a **blog** with Markdown.

 ## Features: